CELEBRATING BLACK HISTORY

 March 26, 1963, an experiment began more than 50 years ago, that would change the lives of generations of warriors, their loved ones, and our Army.
 It was the birth of the first and only, separate Airborne Brigade in the United States.
 Superior leaders at all ranks recruited and honed the skills of promising young warriors.

-In the 1960s earned their nickname, "Sky-Soldiers" for Combat Parachute Assaults, established a standard of Military Excellence!
+In the 1960s they earned their nickname, "Sky-Soldiers" for Combat Parachute Assaults, which established a standard of Military Excellence!
 Unparalleled heroism!
 Exceptional service and dedication to the nation, other units only hope to equal!
 The exploits of the Sky-Soldier Brigade, both in the Vietnam era and in the current struggle against terrorism are well known.

 It wasn't until January 23, 2017, that our family rediscovered, uncle Paul was a "Sky-Soldier!"
 "A 173rd Airborne Brigade War Hero!"
 I was there!
 When the knock came at the door, two military men reported, while on a mission in Binh-Dinh Province, South-Vietnam, Paul Jones was killed, May 3, 1969, when his 173rd Airborne Brigade stopped for a rest period.
 It was said, he went for a swim and was caught in an undercurrent.
 Three weeks before he was to return home, still a boy he never saw twenty-one.
 His body was recovered but said to be unrecognizable.
 Urged against viewing his body, the family debated many unanswered questions.

 He was the best of America's elite!
 His "Gold Star mother" was heartbroken.
 Grandmother received $15,000 for his veteran benefits, and had to make it count!
 At age 55 she purchased the lone family home on a corner lot, which she enjoyed, until age 79 when she died.
 Her daughter and granddaughter inherited the renovation.
 Restoration, preservation, and education of his home is the ultimate achievement.